 Wayne's Role: Acts as your authorized representative, presents CMA evidence, responds to Board questions, counters assessor arguments, and advocates for maximum tax reduction.

 Once the Board issues their decision, Wayne reviews the outcome with you.
-If the appeal is successful and handled on a contingency basis, Wayne issues an invoice for 35 percent of the actual first-year tax savings achieved.
-If handled at no cost, no invoice is issued.
+If the appeal is successful, Wayne issues an invoice for 35% of the actual first-year tax savings achieved.
+If the appeal is unsuccessful, you pay nothing.

-Fee Structure: Free service (no invoice) OR 35% contingency fee based on first year's tax savings only.
+Fee Structure: 35% contingency fee based on first year's tax savings only.
 Payment only occurs after you receive official results.
 No results = no fee.

 The Board of Equalization requires substantial evidence to support your appeal.
 Here's what builds a winning case.